dmbarbour/glas/docs/GlasApps.md

 ## Background Eval

 It is inconvenient to require multiple transactions for heuristically 'safe' operations, such as reading a file or HTTP GET.
-In these cases, an escape hatch from the transaction system is convenient.
-Background eval is a viable escape hatch for this role.
-Proposed API:
+Also, if a transaction is waiting on background operations, it might be convenient to force resolution.
+In these cases, background eval can be a useful escape hatch from the transaction system.

-* `sys.refl.bgeval(MethodName, Args)` - evaluate `MethodName(Args)` in a background transaction logically prior to the calling transaction, commit, then continue with a returned value.
-If the calling transaction is aborted, so is an incomplete background transaction.
+* `sys.refl.bgeval(MethodName, Args)` - evaluate `MethodName(Args)` in a background transaction logically prior to the calling transaction, commit, then continue in the caller with the returned value.
+If the caller is aborted due to read-write interference, so is any incomplete background transaction.
 The argument and return value types must be plain old data.
-The method name is an abstract reference to the local namespace.
+MethodName should reference the local namespace.

-Normally, to simplify live coding, method names are ephemeral and cannot be transferred between transactions.
-However, this is a special case because we're transferring the method name *backwards* in time.
-There is no risk of a code switch logically occuring between the name being stored and applied.
+Transferring method names between transactions usually interferes with live coding, but this is a special case because we're sending the name backwards in time (logically) and because we'd also abort the background operation upon 'switch'.

-Background eval is compatible with transaction loop optimizations.
-For example, the operation can be stable for incremental computing.
-If a background transaction may return a non-deterministic choice of values, this choice naturally propagates into the caller.
+*Note:* Background eval is compatible with all transaction loop optimizations - incremental computing, reactivity, concurrency based on non-deterministic choice, etc..

-Aside from cacheable read-only operations, we can safely apply background eval for on-demand triggering of background tasks.
-For example, we can use background eval to process a queue of pending tasks.
-The on-demand nature allows for a bit more laziness, and may be more predictable than waiting on 'step'.

 ## Long Running Transactions